Iris Robinson: Later years

 It was reported that Robinson had been receiving psychiatric treatment in a London clinic from January 2010 and returned to Northern Ireland on 19 September 2010 to continue treatment.

 Robinson made her first appearance in public almost seven months after her return, at the funeral of her mother at Bethany Free Presbyterian Church in County Armagh on 14 April 2011.
 Among the mourners was deputy First Minister Martin McGuinness who embraced Robinson on the steps of the church.

 Her husband stated his wife was too ill to attend the wedding of Prince William of Wales and Kate Middleton on 29 April 2011.
 Robinson did, however, attend the state banquet in Dublin during the Queen's visit to the Republic of Ireland 20 days later on 18 May 2011.

+On 8 November 2019, an opera featuring Robinson's homophobic views was staged in Belfast.
+Abomination, A DUP Opera, composed by Conor Mitchell, opened the 2019 Outburst Queer Arts Festival at the Lyric Theatre.
+It toured Belfast and Dublin in 2022, before receiving its London premiere at the Southbank Arts Centre in May 2023.